-Betla National Park is a beautiful national park which is spread over the hilly terrain of the attractive Palamau district, west of Ranchi.
-Wild elephants wander without restraints in the forests of this park.
-Though there are relatively fewer tigers here, a visit to this ancient area of Jharkhand will be worth it because it provides a deeper insight of the rich tribal heritage of the state.
-Betla stands as an acronym for Bison, Elephant, Tiger, Leopard and Axis-axis.
+Betla National Park is a beautiful national park which is spread over the hilly terrain of the attractive Palamau district, west of Ranchi In Jharkhand.
+Wild elephants wander without restraints in the thickets of the forest and the flora and fauna are enough to mesmerize any visitor.
+Though there are relatively fewer tigers here, a visit to this ancient area of Jharkhand will be worth it because it provides a deeper insight into the rich tribal heritage of the state.
+Betla stands as an acronym for Bison, Elephant, Tiger, Leopard and Axis.
 What makes this park stand out from the rest is the presence of two forts inside its premises.
 The primary attractions here is observing wildlife from a close range.

 Air: The nearest airport to the Betla National Park is Ranchi, 180 km away.
 The airport has flights connecting to major Indian cities like Kolkata, Patna, Mumbai and New Delhi.
 Taxis and cabs are available from here to go to the national park.

 Rail: Daltonganj which is also the nearest town to this national park is the nearest railway station.
 Ranchi and Gaya are the other main railway stations which are close to Betla.

 Road: By road, the national park can be reached from places including Daltonganj via Khudia morh (6km), Ranchi (140 kms), Hazaribagh (190 kms), Netarhat (211 kms), Patna (384 kms) and Kolkata (575 kms).